How to Choose an Electricity or Natural Gas Plan

 Provider 2: Suppliers

-Suppliers source wholesale electricity from Energy Generation companies and provide retail energy to homes and businesses through utility company infrastructure.
+Electricity suppliers source wholesale electricity from Energy Generation companies and provide retail energy to homes and businesses through utility company infrastructure.

 Provider 3: Utility companies

 Utility companies manage energy infrastructure, including transformers, wires, and poles.
 Delivery charges on your bill help maintain this infrastructure.
-Your utility company, in most cases, is also your default supplier if you choose not to shop for an energy supplier.
+Your utility company, in most cases, is also your default supplier if you decide not to shop for an energy supplier.

 Gain control when you switch electric and gas plans